Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

-Since each of these modules $M$ is in Green correspondence with an indecomposable module $V$ of dimension at most $p-1$, and Green correspondence means that the restriction of $M$ to $N_H(P)$ is a sum of $V$ and projective modules, this means that a unipotent element $u$ of order $p$ in $H$ acts on $M$ with at most one Jordan block of size not equal to $p$ (if $M$ is projective then all blocks have size $p$, of course).
-Notice that the only indecomposable modules with no Jordan blocks of size $p$ in the action of $u$ are either simple or of dimension $p-1$.
+Each of these modules $M$ is in Green correspondence with an indecomposable module $V$ of dimension at most $p-1$.
+Also, Green correspondence means that the restriction of $M$ to $N_H(P)$ is a sum of $V$ and projective modules.
+These two facts yield the first part of the following result.

+\begin{lemma} Let $H=\SL_2(p)$ and let $M$ be an indecomposable $kH$-module.
+Let $u\in H$ have order $p$. \begin{enumerate} \item $u$ acts on $M$ with at most one block of size different from $p$. \item All blocks have size $p$ if and only if $M$ is projective. \item $u$ acts on $M$ with no blocks of size $p$ if and only if $u$ is simple, but not the Steinberg module, or $u$ has dimension $p-1$. \end{enumerate} \end{lemma} \begin{proof} The first part follows from what was said above.
+The second part simply states that a module is projective if and only if its restriction to a Sylow $p$-subgroup is projective, which is \cite[Theorem 5.6 and Corollary 9.3]{alperin}.
+For (\ref{lemi:jordc}), the dimension of any such module must be less than $p$ by (\ref{lemi:jorda}).
+From the description of the indecomposable modules, we see that if $M$ is not simple then $M$ is the extension of a module of dimension $i$ by one of dimension $p-1-i$, whence the result holds. \end{proof}

-The next lemma is an easy consequence of these facts.
+The next lemma is an easy consequence of Lemma \ref{lem:indJordanblocks}.

-\begin{lem} Let $H=\PSL_2(p)$, and let $M$ be a module for $H$ over a field of characteristic $p$.
+\begin{lemma} Let $H=\PSL_2(p)$, and let $M$ be a module for $H$ over a field of characteristic $p$.
 Let $u\in H$ have order $p$.